 1978 - Returns to Miami and to WIOD radio.
 King joins the Miami News as a columnist and returns to TV as an interviewer.

 January 30, 1978 - "The Larry King Show," a nationally syndicated late-night radio talk show, debuts in 28 cities.
 In five years it is in 118 cities.

 1982 - King's first column appears in USA Today and "The Larry King Show" wins a Peabody Award.

 April 1982 - Wins a News and Documentary Emmy Award for Outstanding Individual Achievement in a Craft: Writer for "The Best Little Statehouse in Texas."

 June 3, 1985 - Larry King Live premieres on CNN.

 1988 - Establishes the Larry King Cardiac Foundation to help those in need afford treatment.

-January 14, 1998 - Interviews death row inmate Karla Faye Tucker at the Mountain View Unit, Texas Dept. of Corrections.
+January 14, 1998 - Interviews death row inmate Karla Faye Tucker at the Mountain View Unit, Texas Department of Corrections.

-1999 - Wins a News and Documentary Emmy for Outstanding Interview/Interviewer for the show with Karla Faye Tucker.
+September 1999 - Wins a News and Documentary Emmy for Outstanding Interview/Interviewer for the show with Tucker.

 2007 - Fiftieth year in broadcasting.